How writers can deal with perfectionism (video)

 I have a question from Munis Topcuoglu, a writer based in Toronto, Ontario.
 Here’s what he’s asked:

-“I’m a perfectionist and I’m always looking for ways to improve.
-What can you suggest that I do?”
+“I’m a perfectionist, and I’m always looking for ways to improve.
+What can you suggest I do?”

 Thanks for your question, Munis.
-People often use labels like “perfectionist” or “undisciplined” to describe themselves and to explain why they are unable to write.
+People often use labels like “perfectionist” or “undisciplined” to describe themselves and to explain why they cannot write.

 I don’t know if you will consider this good news or bad, but I don’t buy those labels.
 Or at least I don’t see them as particularly helpful.
 Let me explain why.